doczjs/docz/README.md

 $ yarn docz dev
 ```

 That's it!
-You have a real badass documentation now 👊
+Now you have a real badass documentation 👊

 ![](https://cdn-std.dprcdn.net/files/acc_649651/7RRXv)